TL;DR

 Putting protection in place isn't a one-size-fits-all process.
 It requires careful thought about your unique family circumstances.

-1. How much cover do you need?
+1. How much cover do you may need?
 A simple calculation to start with for life cover is the "D.E.B.T." method:

 2. The Importance of "Writing in Trust" This is a simple piece of legal paperwork, usually free to do when you take out a policy, that places your life insurance in a Trust.

-3. Joint Life vs. Two Single Policies A joint policy covers two people but typically only pays out once, on the first death or diagnosis, after which the policy ends.
+3. Joint Life vs. Two Single Policies A joint policy covers two people but typically only may pay out once, on the first death or diagnosis, after which the policy ends.
 Two single policies provide double the cover.
 If one partner claims, the other's policy remains active.
 Whilst slightly more expensive, it provides far more comprehensive protection.

 4. Review, Review, Review Your protection needs are not static.
 You should review your cover every few years or after a major life event: